- Health claims about cloves go back hundreds of years, but few are backed up by scientific evidence.

-You’re probably most familiar with clove as a ground spice used in holiday baking, or as the buds that dot a Christmas ham.
+You’re probably most familiar with clove as a ground spice used in holiday baking or as the buds that dot a Christmas ham.
 What you might not know is that this aromatic spice has a long history in healing and medicine.

 In ancient times, ground clove was used in many Asian cultures to treat a variety of conditions, including scabies, malaria, and even tuberculosis.
 In ancient China, those who wished to speak to the emperor were required to put cloves in their mouths to mask bad breath.

-commonly called the evergreen clove tree, which is native to Indonesia.
-When the flower buds are pink, they are hand-picked and dried until they turn brown.
+Cloves are the unopened flower buds of a tree in the family Myrtaceae, commonly called the evergreen clove tree, which is native to Indonesia.
+When the flower buds are pink, they are handpicked and dried until they turn brown.
 The individual buds are referred to as cloves, while the ground spice is known as clove.

 The Latin name for cloves, Syzygium aromaticum, hints at their spicy nature.
-Ground clove has been a common spice ingredient in kitchens around the world for hundreds, possibly thousands, of years.
+Ground clove has been a common spice ingredient in kitchens around the world for hundreds — possibly thousands — of years.
 You’ve probably tasted clove in curries, gingerbread, or sprinkled on eggnog.

 Ground clove works best in baking and added to dishes where its texture can dissolve.
 It’s a popular additive to mulled wine.
 Whole cloves can be inserted stem-first into meats for roasting.
-Some people even insert them in attractive patterns into the skin of an orange.
+Some people even insert them in attractive patterns into the skin of oranges.
 The result isn’t edible, but it makes a great sachet for scenting closets and drawers.

 Many health benefits are credited to clove, but few are supported by scientific study.
 Some say it can help with vomiting and hiccups, and others use clove as a remedy for toothaches, sore gums, and even oral ulcers.
 There are even clove cigarettes.
-Some users might think are safer, but they’re just as dangerous as tobacco, if not more so.
+Some users might think they are safer, but they’re just as harmful as tobacco, if not more so.

+Clove oil can increase the risk of abnormal bleeding.
+People with bleeding disorders or who are taking blood-thinning medication should be careful when consuming clove products.
 Another side effect of clove use could be irritation of the skin, eyes, nose, or throat.
 Signs of this include a rash, itchy eyes, or shortness of breath.
 Any signs of an allergic reaction to clove should be treated as a medical emergency.